-In a sichah on the second day of Rosh Hashanah in the year 5752, the Rebbe stated:
+In a sichah on the second day of Rosh Hashanah 5752, the Rebbe states:

 "We need to focus on studying the laws that apply to this time of year, during which many changes are made to the standard prayers and there are numerous customs that apply.
 We should make certain to study these laws in the Code of Jewish Law.